TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 Lucretias glove, wherein her needle sticks;
 {% endhighlight %}

-> Challenge 3.1: Create a new file called `Romeo.txt` that contains only lines from `100-0.txt` with the word "Romeo"
+> Challenge 3.1: Create a new file called `Romeo.txt` that contains only lines from `100-0.txt` with the word "Romeo"<br>
 > Challenge 3.2: How many lines, words, and characters are in `Romeo.txt`?

 `grep` also has an option, `-v` that will return only lines that *don't* contain the input string.
 For example, if I want to only return lines from `Romeo.txt` that do not contain the letter "t", I could do this: